tembo-io/website/blog/2023-11-07-pgmq-self-regulating/index.md

 </div>

-When building a queue on Postgres, you have several important design decisions to make related to the mechanisms for identifying messages able to be read, how messages are marked as ‘in-progress’, and finally the mechanism for marking messages as ‘complete’.
-FOR UPDATE and SKIP LOCKED are amazing Postgres features that help with how messages are read and marked as in-progress, but  do not help with marking messages as ‘complete’.
-Many people resort to implementing a “watcher process” or background worker to oversee the queues and check on the status of messages—but there’s a better way.
-By designing with a visibility timeout, we can further simplify the architecture to require no external processes for queue management.
-PGMQ is a Postgres extension built following this self-regulating queue.

-## Core Postgres Features

-FOR UPDATE and SKIP LOCKED are likely two recommendations you’ll come across.
+Your app needs a message queue.
+Simple enough—until you try to do it, anyway.

+Go set it up on Kafka?
+Sure...but now you have a Kafka cluster to manage.
+Redis could work, but now you're just managing Redis instances instead.
+SQS?
+That means you have to reconfigure your application to talk to AWS, and you also get an extra external bill as icing on the cake.
+Let's build it on Postgres!
+However, if you follow most blogs and guides, you'll probably end up building an agent, watcher process, or background worker to make sure the queue stays healthy.
+It's better, but if the background worker fails, you could end up with bigger problems.

+Fortunately, there's a better way.

+By designing with a visibility timeout, we remove the need for external processes for queue management.
+PGMQ is a Postgres extension built following exactly this sort of self-regulating queue.
+Today we're going to combine PGMQ with pair of core Postgres features—FOR UPDATE and SKIP LOCKED—to cover all the needs of our message queue.
 FOR UPDATE helps ensure that just a single consumer receives a message in the queue.
 And SKIP LOCKED is required if you want to have multiple consumers on the same queue – without it each consumer would wait for the others to remove their locks.
-Those are two great features of Postgres, so let’s quickly review them.
+Before we put all the pieces together, let's do a quick refresher on how each of these works.

 ## FOR UPDATE: Ensuring Exclusive Access